mheydasch/graph_app/README.md

 You can choose to exclude all cells that are in an image where a flag other than 'None' was added to any cell.
 This can be useful if you want to make sure you took a look at all the images.
 Simply add a comment to any cell, select this option and plot the graphs again, until no data points will be plotted anymore.

+A new data filtering option is available.

+From the dropdown menu

+**Do you want to filter by any other value?**

+you can select any column of your dataset and enter a number in the numeric field below as a threshold.
+If the number is positive all data where that column is below that threshold will be excluded.
+If the number is negative all data above that threshold will be excluded.

 #### Graphs
 To be able to display any graphs you first have to select which columns of your dataframe